EttusResearch/uhd/fpga/docs/usrp3/sim/running_testbenches.md

     ipclean:    Cleanup all IP intermediate files
     clean:      Cleanup all simulator intermediate files
     cleanall:   Cleanup everything!
+    ip:         Generate the IP required for this simulation
     xsim:       Run the simulation using the Xilinx Vivado Simulator
     xclean:     Cleanup Xilinx Vivado Simulator intermediate files
     vsim:       Run the simulation using ModelSim simulator via Vivado